Annual flowering vines

 Vines add a vertical dimension to make small spaces seem larger, and they provide privacy and cooling shade.
 Most annual vines won't cling to a brick or wooden wall, but you can use such climbing aids as wire fences or trellises to support them.

-The black-eyed Susan grows to a height of seven feet in partial to light shade and moist soil.
+The Black-Eyed Susan vine grows to a height of seven feet in partial to light shade and moist, well-drained soil.
 It has yellow, orange or white flowers with dark centers.

 Whatever the intended use or location, there's an annual vine to suit your situation.